 Hearsay Evidence.
-Emails, letters or other reported statements from individuals not present at the BOA (Board of Adjustment) meeting.
-A person needs to be present at the BOA hearing for their testimony to be considered in a determination.
+Emails, letters or other reported statements from individuals not present at the Board's meeting.
+A person needs to be present at the hearing for their testimony to be considered in a determination.
 There is an exception for technical reports from experts (arborists, engineers, etc.) and analysis from government officials (Department of Transportation, Charlotte Mecklenburg Water Quality, etc.), which should be included in the record.